Sony reveals more details on PS Vita

 Profitable within 3 years

-, Sony consumer products head Kaz Hirai said that Vita is expected to be profitable within 3 years.
+In a recent Reuters interview, Sony consumer products head Kaz Hirai said that Vita is expected to be profitable within 3 years.
 That means in terms of Vita, Sony sticks to their well-known, patient 10-years console cycle ... it is rumored that Sony is still losing money on PS3 launched 5 years ago (in terms of hardware sales).